cjohansen/replicant-docs/content/routing.md

 :page/uri /tutorials/routing/
-:page/title Data-driven routing for Replicant :page/body
+:page/title Data-driven routing
+:page/kind :page.kind/tutorial
+:page/order 10
+:page/body

 In this tutorial we will develop a small routing system.
 You will learn how